kartva/Librarian/docs/installation.md

   inflating: example_inputs/bisulfite.example.fastq
 ```

 So you now have three fastq files with which to test the program.
+The example files here are uncompressed, but librarian works just fine with fastq.gz files.

 ### Testing a remote run
 At this point you should be able to run the command line program by submitting your composition data to the librarian server for analysis